blue-build/modules/modules/chezmoi/README.md

 sudo loginctl enable-linger <username>`
 ```

-You can configure the interval between updates of your dotfiles by setting the value of `run_every`.
+You can configure the interval between updates of your dotfiles by setting the value of `run-every`.
 The string is passed directly to OnUnitInactiveSec. (default: '1d')
 See [`systemd.time` documenation](https://www.freedesktop.org/software/systemd/man/latest/systemd.time.html) for detailed syntax.
 Examples: '1d' (1 day - default), '6h' (6 hours), '10m' (10 minutes)

-Likewise, `wait_after_boot` configures the delay between the system booting and the update service starting.
+Likewise, `wait-after-boot` configures the delay between the system booting and the update service starting.
-This follows the same syntax as `run_every`. (default: '5m')
+This follows the same syntax as `run-every`. (default: '5m')

-The installation of the initialization service and the update service can be disabled separately by setting `disable_init` and/or `disable_update` to `true`.
+The installation of the initialization service and the update service can be disabled separately by setting `disable-init` and/or `disable-update` to `true`.
 (Both default: false)

 :::caution
 Note that this will skip the installation of the services completely.
-If you want them installed but disabled, see `enable_all_users` instead.
+If you want them installed but disabled, see `all-users` instead.
 :::

 ## Development